 - Investigating how approaches to intelligence vary across cultures.

-My research interest includes mass gathering medicine, prehospital care, disaster medicine, public health and systems research in clinical emergency medicine.
-As the Academic Director for the Royal Columbian Hospital Emergency Department, it is also my goal to promote the research interests of my colleagues, and to grow the research capacity and infrastructure for emergency medicine within Fraser Health.
+My research interests include mass gathering and event medicine, prehospital care, disaster medicine, public health and systems research in clinical emergency medicine.
+As a clinical associate professor in the Department of Emergency Medicine at UBC, it is also my goal to promote the research interests of my colleagues, and to grow the research capacity and infrastructure for emergency medicine within Fraser Health.

 Key Interests: Diversity and social justice; gender identity and equity; feminist scholarship and research; developmental psychology; and graphic narratives as learning tools.